 There are many different types of activities you can participate in, most of these in the form of missions but there are plenty of ways to make credits.

 Trading can be a lucrative career within TextSpaced as you can buy and sell commodities, ports, items and parts from merchants to other merchants.
 Each merchant will have their own preferences and the prices are affected by local and galactic availability.
-You can also make credits by selling weapons and equipment your faction has crafted, selling elements or buying items such as parts to build new things to sell later down the line.
+You can also make credits by selling weapons and equipment your faction has crafted, selling components or buying items such as parts to build new things to sell later down the line.
 With applicable master skills your trading skills can expand into exotic consumables, being able to set your own profit margins and craft new things to sell, such as ships.

 Mining and selling commodities, much like trading, is a good stable way to generate credits.
 The sell price of commodities is affected by the availability in the local area and the global exchange value which can be checked within news under the computer menu.
 Additionally, some ships feature perks and equipment which can be used to help with mining.
 As well as selling mined commodities, the commodities can be used by you and your faction to build structures.